What’s wrong with the picture above?

-So why is it that so many business fill their marketing channels (blogs, Facebook, Twitter, Instagram etc) with content but have NO STRATEGY or tangible way of measuring the results of their efforts?
+So why is it that so many businesses fill their marketing channels (blogs, Facebook, Twitter, Instagram, etc) with content but have NO STRATEGY or tangible way of measuring the results of their efforts?
 It’s usually a ‘Build it and they will come’ mentality.

 Do you have a Digital Content Marketing Strategy?